The Utah Jazz will have a new owner for the first time in 35 years

 Larry Miller, the owner of a string of car dealerships, purchased a 50 percent stake in the Jazz for $8 million in 1985, according to the Deseret News, and presided over much of the franchise’s golden era.
 Utah made the playoffs in 20 consecutive seasons from 1984 to 2003, thanks largely to legendary coach Jerry Sloan and the Hall of Fame tandem of John Stockton and Karl Malone.

-Smith inherits an organization that has made the playoffs for four straight years, guided by well-regarded General Manager Dennis Lindsey and a strong coach in Quin Snyder.
+Smith inherits an organization that has made the playoffs for four straight years, guided by well-regarded general manager Dennis Lindsey and a strong coach in Quin Snyder.
 The roster features a pair of all-stars in center Rudy Gobert and guard Donovan Mitchell, who led a veteran core to a 44-28 record last season before losing to the Denver Nuggets in seven games during a thrilling first-round playoff series.

 “We all owe a great debt to the Miller family for the amazing stewardship they have had over this asset for the past 35 years,” Smith said in a statement.
 “My wife and I are absolutely humbled and excited about the opportunity to take the team forward far into the future.”